 When Jack Nicklaus meets Dixon and accepts a signed print, Nicklaus tells Dixon his lack of bitterness reminds him of Nelson Mandela, whom he befriended years ago.
 There are guards and green jackets waiting to escort Nicklaus away after his press conference, but the Golden Bear isn’t making tracks.
 He wants to stay and listen to this man.
-One eavesdropping guard wipes the corner of her eye.
+One eavesdropping security guard, a black woman whose soft face contrasts the instruments of her profession, wipes the corner of her eye.

-A member of Augusta National, whose identity is not important now, invites Dixon to display his art at a dinner party at his home.
-He wants to fly Dixon and his mother to next year’s Masters.
+A member of Augusta National, the managing partner of a global legal firm whose identity is not important now, invites Dixon to display his art at a dinner party at his home.
+He promises to fly Dixon and his mother to next year’s Masters.
 An event annually devoted to golf chat is overtaken by the subjects of law, activism and the strength of the human spirit.

-In some ways it’s a miracle Valentino Dixon is at the Masters, having lunch at the clubhouse, mixing it up with players, agents, members, and everyday patrons, leaving a trail of joy in his wake.
+In some ways it’s a miracle that Valentino Dixon is at the Masters, dining with the golferati, mixing it up with players, agents, and members around the clubhouse, as well as getting recognized a few times out on the course.
+In every instance, he leaves a trail of joy in his wake.
 But let’s remember that what’s truly remarkable is that we ever heard from Dixon in the first place.

 Only a few centuries ago, people convicted of crimes were subjected to harsh physical torture and often execution.
-But we’ve moved away from punishing the body, and instead now focus on the mind, by confining people to small spaces for very long periods of time.
-Rather than break their bones, we break their spirit.
-This has also coincided with a shift away from punishment as public spectacle.
-While the gallows of a former day were in the town square, the operations of modern prisons occur behind distant walls, and the officials in charge are highly loathe to admit mistakes.
+But we’ve moved away from punishing the body, and instead now focus on the mind, by confining people to small spaces for long periods of time.
+Rather than break bones, we break spirits.
+The population growth of the American penal system has also coincided with a shift away from punishment as public spectacle.
+While the gallows of a former day were in the town square, the operations of modern prisons occur behind distant walls, where the officials in charge rarely have to admit mistakes.
 The drawings of golf courses that Valentino Dixon sent us were veritable messages in a bottle, as well as evidence of how one soul survived a system designed to crush it.

 You can purchase T-shirts and coffee mugs featuring Valentino Dixon's artwork at Golf Digest Select..
 All proceeds go to the artist.